acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 These settings are crucial for ensuring reliable node discovery in complex robot architectures spanning multiple network segments.

+> **Key Takeaway**: Container networking choices have significant implications for real-time performance.
+Using host networking (`--net=host`) eliminates virtualization overhead critical for low-latency communications in robotics applications.
+Proper multicast configuration is equally important for reliable ROS2 node discovery across network segments.

 <a name="part-iv"></a>
-## Part IV: Process Prioritization and Scheduling for Robotics Systems
+# 7. Part IV: Process Prioritization and Scheduling for Robotics Systems

+<a name="process-prioritization"></a>
-### 9. Process Prioritization in Real-Time Systems: Why It Matters
+## 7.1 Process Prioritization in Real-Time Systems: Why It Matters

+<a name="prioritization-critical-role"></a>
-#### 9.1 The Critical Role of Prioritization in Real-Time Systems
+### 7.1.1 The Critical Role of Prioritization in Real-Time Systems

 **Why Process Priorities Are Essential**